gordicaleksa/pytorch-deepdream/README.md

 Linear blending just combines the current frame with the last one so as to reduce the flicker (here I used 0.85)

-*Note: all of the deepdream images/GIFs were produced by me (using this repo), credits for original image artists [are given bellow](#acknowledgements).*
+*Note: all of the deepdream images/GIFs were produced by me, credits for original image artists [are given bellow](#acknowledgements).*

 ## Setup